IbragimovAmirshoh/IbragimovAmirshoh/README.md

 ### About:

 #### Let me introduce myself.
 My name's Amirshoh and I'm a Full-Stack developer.
 I'm keen on learning IT technologies.
-My interest in programming started when I was 11 years old.
-First I started learning programming online and decided to become a Full-Stack developer.
-After that, I searched for a good training center to learn programming and the one I liked the most was Najot Talim Academy.
+My interest in coding started when I was 11 years old.
+Firstly, I started learning IT online and decided to become a Full-Stack developer.
+After that, I searched for a good training center to learn this future-occupation and the one I liked the most was Najot Talim Academy.
 That's why I decided to study here.
-What's more, I started learning English at the Cambridge Learning Center when I realized that I couldn't learn programming as much as I wanted without English.
+What's more, Parallel to IT, I started learning English at Cambridge Learning Centre which is the best English-teaching academy in Tashkent City.

 <hr />